 Don’t just assume an employer will see how your experience relates to their job.
 Instead, use a short personal statement to explain why you are the best person for the job.
-This should be reflected in your cover letter as well see our tips to the perfect cover letter.
+This should be reflected in your cover letter.

 We are a cynical bunch and leaving obvious gaps on your CV immediately makes employers suspicious – and they won’t give you the benefit of the doubt.
 If you’ve been out of work it can be a worry but just put a positive spin on it.
 Did you do a course, volunteer work or develop soft skills such as communication, teamwork or project management?
 If so, shout about it!

 You should keep your CV up-to-date whether you’re looking for a job or not.
 Every time something significant occurs in your career, record it so you don’t later forget something that could be important.

 Employers DO look for mistakes on CVs.
 If you’re unsure then use a spellchecker and ask someone else to double-check what you’ve written.

 Everyone lies on their CV, right?
 NO!
 Stop!
 Blatant lies on your CV can land you in a whole heap of trouble when it comes to employers checking your background and references.
 The last thing you want is to start work and then lose your new job for lying.
 You also may get caught out at the interview stage when you suddenly can’t answer questions on what you claim to know.
 And that can be VERY awkward!
 Also employers check social media to see what you have been up to!

 This may sound dull but by backing up your achievements with numbers makes selling yourself much easier.
 When writing your work history, don’t just say that you increased sales; tell them you increased sales by 70% over a six month period.
 Get it?
 Big numbers are especially good (although don’t forget point 7 of our list!).